 - Cook frozen broccoli in the air fryer at 400º for 20 minutes, opening to toss every few minutes.

-- One half of a 12 ounce bag each of frozen cut okra and full green beans (or fresh if you prefer, and cook them 350º for 10 minutes, tossing every few)
+- One half of a 12 ounce bag of frozen cut okra or green beans

 - Quick spray of olive oil